 The Guardian

-The Glass Field is available from independent bookshops through Bookshop.org, and on Amazon.
+The Glass Field is available from Waterstones, independent bookshops, and on Amazon.
 You can buy it via the links below.